luminous-patterns/angular-environment-config/README.md

 MainViewController.$inject = ['$appEnvironment', '$document'];
 function MainViewController (  $appEnvironment,   $document) {

+    // Set the document title

     $document[0].title = $appEnvironment.config.titlePrefix
         + 'My App - Powered by things, that do things!';

+    // The the local environment will now have the document title:
+    //     LOCAL :: My App - Powered by things, that do things!

+    // Whereas the live environment will now have the document title:
+    //     My App - Powered by things, that do things!

 }
 ```